esoadamo/thesis/chapters/06 Solutions.md

 ### Cloudflare

-Even though Cloudflare is more business-oriented, it may prove usable for some student dues due to its provided hosting and tunnelling solutions, data storage and VPN.
+Even though Cloudflare is more business-oriented, it may prove usable for the student due to its provided hosting and tunnelling solutions, data storage and VPN.

 #### Security